|Dedicated to the Advancement of Astronomy and Allied Sciences

-The Halifax Centre of the RASC is an active association of over 200 amateur and professional astronomers, united by their appreciation of the night sky and the wonders it contains.
+The Halifax Centre of the Royal Astronomical Society of Canada (RASC) is an active association of amateur and professional astronomers, united by their appreciation of the night sky and the wonders it contains.
 The Centre is located in the provincial capital city of Halifax, Nova Scotia, Canada, but many members live in several outlying communities, other provinces, and even other countries.
 The roots of the Centre date back to 1951 when, with the help of Father Burke-Gaffney of St. Mary's University, the Nova Scotia Astronomical Society was founded.
 The NSAS became the Halifax Centre of the RASC in January 1955.
 The RASC prides itself in educating the general public about astronomy.
 The public programs sponsored by Halifax Centre include: lectures, public star nights, and activities during special astronomical events.

 All photos and drawings on this site were created by RASC Halifax members, who reserve all rights.